Chroma-2D/Chroma/Chroma/README.nuget.md

 Chroma is a 2D game development framework focused on quick prototyping.

 ### Change log
+#### Changes in release 0.64.0
+- `Game.LoadContent()` callback has been refactored to `Game.Initialize(IContentPipeline)`
+- `Game.Content` property has been removed.
+It has been replaced by `Game.Initialize(IContentPipeline)`.
+- `HookPoint.LoadContent` has been renamed to `HookPoint.Initialize`.
+- Certain prefix hook methods may now mutate input callback arguments if used with `ref` modifier.
+- Fixed a bug where initialization hook point was never invoked.

 #### Changes in release 0.63.2
 - Linux natives will now work properly with PulseAudio